Physics and Astrophysics BSc

 Students with the University of Sheffield's rooftop telescopes

-The University of Sheffield BSc in Physics and Astrophysics has more astrophysics content than other physics departments.
-Along with essential physics modules, 50% of your time here will be dedicated to studying everything from the formation of our solar system, to stars and galaxies and the evolution of our universe.
+Our Institute of Physics accredited course has more astrophysics content than most.
+Along with essential physics modules, half of your time will be dedicated to studying astrophysics.

-There are two telescopes on the roof of our building, which you’ll be able to use from your first year.
-We also run a telescope on La Palma in the Canary Islands, which students use during our annual field trip.
+You’ll have access to the two telescopes on the roof of our building from your first year.
+We also run a telescope on La Palma in the Canary Islands, which students can use during our annual field trip and during their final year project.

 Accredited by the Institute of Physics (IOP) for the purpose of fully meeting the educational requirement for Chartered Physicist.